-HopeLine, Inc. is an independent volunteer organization originally founded by a group of concerned local citizens.
-In 1970, through local research, they determined that Wake County needed a confidential telephone service for people in crisis to call.
+HopeLine, Inc. is an accredited crisis intervention and suicide prevention agency.
+We are an independent 501-C3 organization originally founded by a group of concerned local citizens.
+In 1970, local research determined that Wake County needed a confidential telephone service for people in crisis to call.
 In August 1970, HopeLine was established.
 Calls were first taken September 1, 1970, and we have been serving the community ever since!

 Active Listening is the driving force behind all of HopeLine's services and has been proven to be effective.The goal of active listening is that the caller will find within themselves the steps toward resolving their own crisis.
 This happens when the volunteer listens very carefully, reflects key elements of the content, stays with the emotional flow of the interaction, and keeps the focus on the caller and their concerns.

 HopeLine’s staff and volunteers are trained listeners, not professional counselors.
 HopeLine's services are designed be brief in nature and not intended to replace traditional therapeutic settings.
 These listeners create an atmosphere of acceptance and trust, where the caller feels free to express their thoughts and feelings.
 HopeLine volunteers are trained to recognize personal biases and to put them aside to focus solely on the caller and their needs.
 Volunteers do not offer advice but instead strive to create a non-judgmental and supportive space to help callers identify next steps and solutions for themselves.
 Callers are free to discuss openly with volunteers whatever may be troubling them.
 HopeLine volunteers are trained to identify physical and emotional emergencies over the telephone and to contact professionals when necessary.